CarlosEduardoLemos/CarlosEduardoLemos/README.md

 - 🌱 I'm currently learning and improving my skills in programming languages such as Python, Java, and JavaScript.
 - 💬 Ask me about software development and technology in general.
 - ⚡ Fun fact: I really enjoy listening to podcasts, and my favorite one is NerdCast by Jovem Nerd.
-I love sports like American Football, MMA, Surfing, Skateboarding, Basketball, and Esports!
+Additionally, I'm proud to share that I recently received the academic distinction of receiving the 'Láurea Acadêmica' for my outstanding performance in the Analysis and Systems Development course.
+I'm truly passionate about sports like American Football, MMA, Surfing, Skateboarding, Basketball, and Esports!
 - How to reach me:
 </div>